sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-parts_and_materialsList.md

 </figure>

 **Units:** 1
-**Description:** A breadboard specifically designed for easy attachment to Pi.
+**Description:** A breadboard specifically designed for easy attachment to a Pi.

 ## **Adafruit Analog-to-Digital Converter (ADC)**
 <figure>